Common questions about the methodology, data, and what the score means.

 FilingDrift is a small independent product operated by Latent Systems SAS, a French software company.
 We are not a hedge fund, not a financial advisory firm, and not affiliated with any broker-dealer.

 We built this because we noticed that nobody was doing systematic language-change scoring on SEC filings at the sentence level, with peer comparison.
-The SVB story validated the approach.
+The SVB case study validated the approach.
 We're sharing it.
 See the About page for more.

 Have a question that's not here?
 Email us at hello@filingdrift.com.